gfx-rs/rspirv/README.md

 Usage
 -----

-This project uses custom derive, which became available in the stable channel since [1.15][rust-1.15].
-So to compile with a compiler from the stable channel, please make sure that the version is >= 1.15.
+This project uses associated constants, which became available in the stable channel since [1.20][rust-1.20].
+So to compile with a compiler from the stable channel, please make sure that the version is >= 1.20.

 Examples
 --------